Jesuits: Early works

 The Jesuits were founded just before the Council of Trent (1545–1563) and ensuing Counter-Reformation that would introduce reforms within the Catholic Church, and so counter the Protestant Reformation throughout Catholic Europe.

 Ignatius and the early Jesuits did recognize, though, that the hierarchical church was in dire need of reform.
 Some of their greatest struggles were against corruption, venality, and spiritual lassitude within the Catholic Church.
 Ignatius insisted on a high level of academic preparation for the clergy in contrast to the relatively poor education of much of the clergy of his time.
 The Jesuit vow against "ambitioning prelacies" can be seen as an effort to counteract another problem evidenced in the preceding century.

 Ignatius and the Jesuits who followed him believed that the reform of the church had to begin with the conversion of an individual's heart.
 One of the main tools the Jesuits have used to bring about this conversion is the Ignatian retreat, called the Spiritual Exercises.
 During a four-week period of silence, individuals undergo a series of directed meditations on the purpose of life and contemplations on the life of Christ.
 They meet regularly with a spiritual director who guides their choice of exercises and helps them to develop a more discerning love for Christ.

 The retreat follows a "Purgative-Illuminative-Unitive" pattern in the tradition of the spirituality of John Cassian and the Desert Fathers.
 Ignatius' innovation was to make this style of contemplative mysticism available to all people in active life.
-Further, he used it as a means of rebuilding the spiritual life of the church.
+He used it as a means of rebuilding the spiritual life of the church.
 The Exercises became both the basis for the training of Jesuits and one of the essential ministries of the order: giving the exercises to others in what became known as "retreats".